Vaccines

 Poultry vaccines

 The HVT-H5 vaccines from Ceva Sante Animale and Boehringer Ingelheim Animal Health were 100% effective.
+A poultry vaccine developed by Merck has been approved for the European Union.

 Both HVT-H5 vaccines have been found to be 100% effective in preventing disease and mortality after infection with the HPAI H5N1 virus.
 This is in contrast to the other two vaccines in which disease was observed.